Iconology (EP): Critical reception

 Spencer Kornhaber of The Atlantic gave a mixed review, praising the basic musicality but criticizing it for lacking the experimentation of Elliott's earlier career and saying that the release is "perplexing" with each song "feel[ing] driven by a desire to make a point".
-In NME, Will Lavin gave the EP three out of five stars, noting the different genres of hip hop and R&B that Elliott explores, calling it a "a versatile mixed bag" but criticizing it for not being a full-length release.
-For HipHopDX, Garrett Ural agreed with the varied genre influences, writing that Elliott "can still create captivating dance-pop and R&B while sticking to cultural traditions".
+In NME, Will Lavin described the record as a "a versatile mixed bag" but criticised it for not being a full-length release.
 Shannon Miller of The A.V.
 Club agreed with other reviewers that the EP is too brief to satisfy fans but instead argued that the release is a sampler of many of Elliott's styles and wrote that the music "serve[s] as further reassertion of her lasting impact on the industry as a whole... [and] works to further cement her indelible imprint on popular entertainment".
-For The Line of Best Fit, Udit Mahalingam agrees that the EP fits into Elliott's broader body of work, favorably comparing it with earlier songs and noting how the lyrics contain her trademark futurism, summing up that it is a sign of greatness to come and "feels like a kaleidoscopic portrayal of the rapper’s multifacetedness as an artist".
-Aaron Williams of Uproxx also compared this work to the 2002 album Under Construction and Elliott's other musical influences while emphasizing her originality on this release.
+Aaron Williams of Uproxx also compared this work to Elliott's 2002 album, Under Construction and her other musical influences while emphasizing her originality on this release.